 On 5 June 2017, the Alberta provincial government passed a labour reform bill with the stated aim of adapting to the changing nature of work and family life.
 Significant aspects of the bill include extending maternity leave, lowering the threshold for unpaid leave to deal with personal situations, and simplifying union certification.
+1957 development/news/2017/06/government_of_canadalaunches50-millioncodingprogramforyoungcanad.html.

-On 14 June 2017, the Government of Canada launched CanCode, a CAD 50 million program that will give 500,000 students from kindergarten to grade 12 the opportunity to learn digital and coding
+On 14 June 2017, the Government of Canada launched CanCode, a CAD 50 million program that will give 500,000 students from kindergarten to grade 12 the opportunity to learn digital and coding skills over the next two years.
+The program is part of the Government of Canada's Innovation and Skills Plan, a multi-year strategy initiated in the federal 2017 budget.
+1958